 If there really is too much work to do, Alissa tries to rearrange her schedule.
 She will move things around, and sometimes even cancel something, if she can.
 Once her mindset has shifted and she is calmed down, then she can invite some projects back into her schedule.
 Suddenly, everything is more manageable for her.
 This allows her to really look at the important tasks, and focus on that one top priority.

-Alissa has realized that sometimes it’s just about knuckling down and just doing a task that sounds daunting.
+Sometimes it’s just about knuckling down and just doing a task that sounds daunting.
 Recently, she had a job looming in front of her and it was late at night, and she just started and did some preparation on it for the following day.
-The entire job was completed that evening.
+So the entire job was completed that evening.
 Alissa suggests that once you get some traction and momentum going, then sometimes it just works out.
 We need to give ourselves permission to just start, and do that one little bit.

 Last Words on Making a Life That Matters